2018-2019 Undergraduate & Graduate Catalog

 GVSU Laker Store

 Textbooks for classes taught at Grand Valley State University are available through GVSU Laker Store with locations in Allendale and Grand Rapids.
 Students attending classes on the Allendale Campus will find their textbooks and required supplies at the store in the Marketplace located across from the Student Services Building.
-In addition, the GVSU Laker Store offers a large selection of Grand Valley imprinted clothing and gifts, as well as classroom supplies, computers, technology and software, and books for leisure reading.
+In addition, the GVSU Laker Store offers a large selection of Grand Valley imprinted clothing and gifts, as well as classroom supplies, computers, and technology.
 The Allendale store also provides textbooks for students who attend classes at locations throughout Michigan, including Detroit, Holland, Muskegon, and Traverse City.
 Textbooks and merchandise may be ordered on the Web at lakerstore.gvsu.edu/.

 GVSU Laker Store in Allendale is open from 8 a.m. to 6 p.m.
 Monday through Thursday, 8 a.m. to 5 p.m. on Friday, and 10 a.m. to 5 p.m. on Saturday.
 Hours are extended the first week of the semester.
 Telephone (616) 331-2450.